woonsango/SAIL/readme.md

 ##### Open-vocabulary semantic segmentation Instructions please refer to [here](https://github.com/lezhang7/SAIL/blob/main/evaluation/segmentation_readme.md)

-## SAIL Enhances SSL Models for MLLMs
+## SAIL Enhances SSL Vision Models for MLLMs

 SAIL significantly enhances SSL models, such as DINOv2, as vision encoders for MLLMs.
 Specifically, we replace the vision encoder in LLaVA-1.5 with the SAIL vision encoder, which consists of a DINOv2 backbone combined with an alignment layer.
 This additional alignment layer dramatically improves DINOv2's performance on MLLM tasks, even surpassing language-supervised CLIP vision encoders in certain tasks!